kylenod/ITFDN-Mod07/docs/index.md

 ### Exception Handling
 #### Built-in Exceptions
-Another concept explored thoroughly in week 7 was Try-Except error handling.
+Another concept explored thoroughly in week 7 was structured error handling.
 When an error occurs while running Python, the program provides information on the type of error that occurred.
 For example, if you try to cast a string of letters as an integer, Python will return a ValueError, because it cannot perform that function on that value (Figure 10):
 ![Built-in ValueError in Python](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture10.png "Built-in ValueError in Python")
 Figure 10.
 Built-in ValueError in Python

-Although we ideally prefer to avoid errors, there are many instances in which its helpful to identify different types of errors so that they can be handled appropriately within a program.
+Although we ideally prefer to avoid errors, there are many instances in which it is helpful to identify different types of errors so that they can be handled appropriately within a program.
 Python has a large number of built-in errors known as exceptions that can be leveraged for this purpose.
-In the read_data_from_file() function used at the beginning of the script, I employed try-except clauses and the built-in FileNotFoundError to handle instances in which the file being read does not yet exist.
+In the **read_data_from_file()** function used at the beginning of the script, I employed try-except clauses and the built-in FileNotFoundError to handle instances in which the file being read does not yet exist.
 ```
 def read_data_from_file(file_name, list_of_clients):
     try: